magnussolution/magnusbilling7/wiki/en/modules/callSummaryPerDay/callSummaryPerDay.rst

 Sell price
 ----------

-| We did not write the description to this field.
+| Sum of the sell price.